Architecture of the Philippines: Bahay kubo

-The bahay kubo is the term for huts built out of nipa.
-These types of edifices were characteristic of the way that indigenous people of the Philippines built homes prior to the arrival of the Spanish colonizers.
-They are still in use today, especially in rural areas.
-Different architectural designs are present among the different ethnolinguistic groups in the country, although most homes built along the shorelines conform to being stilt houses, similar to those found in neighboring countries such as Indonesia, Malaysia, and other countries of Southeast Asia.

-Developed by the lowland Filipino population from ancestral knowledge originated from the prehispanic Austronesian architecture, it integrated with the new Christianized lifestyle of Spanish governance.
+Developed by the exchange of ideas within different ethnic groups of the Christian lowland Filipino population from ancestral knowledge originated from the prehispanic Austronesian architecture, it integrated with the new Christianized lifestyle of Spanish governance.
 Houses were built in a more or less similar manner, in the same way that the settlements were built beside rivers and streams.
 The houses were built near rice fields and coconut groves and orchards.
 The houses sit on posts raised above the ground.
 The rooms were small, and generally, with a single multipurpose room, having only the cooking space differentiated among the areas in the houses.
 There is a particular architectural piece called batalan that is often situated in the rear part of the house, and is utilized for domestic work like washing, bathing, water storage, etc. The houses were made of raw material like wood and bamboo.
 Tree houses or houses built on trunk of trees rooted to the grounds were seen as an advantageous position.

 The doors of the houses were usually oriented to the direction where the sun rises and never faced towards the west, an architectural tradition which can be explained by the values and belief systems that early inhabitants of the land have.

-Later on the invention of various tools allowed for the fabrication of tent-like shelters and tree houses.
-Early Classical houses were characterized by rectangular structures elevated on stilt foundations and covered by voluminous thatched roofs ornamented with gable-finials and its structure could be lifted as a whole and carried to a new site.
+Tools allowed for the fabrication of tent-like shelters and tree houses.
+These houses were characterized by rectangular structures elevated on stilt foundations and covered by voluminous thatched roofs ornamented with gable-finials and its structure could be lifted as a whole and carried to a new site.

-Spanish Era

 Bahay na bato

 The arrival of the Spaniards in 1571 brought in European colonial architecture to the Philippines.
 Though not specifically suited for the hot tropics, European architecture was transposed via Acapulco, Mexico into a uniquely Filipino style.